 The top level goal of our work is to study the effect of Ethernet load on application performance.
-We also built a testbed based on the Fast Ethernet Simulation model for this purpose.
-Using the easy-fast simulation approach, we can subject traffic from an application to a desired Ethernet load with practically no additional performance overhead.
+Using the easy-fast simulation approach, we can subject traffic from an application to an desired Ethernet load with practically no additional performance overhead.
 This will allow us to study this interaction with unprecedented ease.
 We plan to present the results of this study in future work.